VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-db-access/00-intro.md

-In this scenario, you will learn more about developing Spring Boot applications using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
+In this scenario you will learn more about developing Spring Boot applications using the [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar) platform.
 We will be building a simple Spring Boot application with a Database Persistence layer backed by RHOAR's Database options.

 ## How is Spring Boot supported on OpenShift?